Midrash Bet Zilkha: In Hakham Somekh's era

 The seminary increased in stature with time, becoming a household name to all Mizrahi Jews, while a significant number of European Jews were also aware of it.
 Students from across Iraq came for the chance to be steeped in the Torah of Somekh.
 The seminary ordained some of the great rabbis of the generation, who served in communities in Iraq, Persia, India, and the Levant.

 The traveller Jehiel Fischel, who visited Baghdad on the 14th of Sivan 5620 (1860), wrote:

 In 1863, there were 30 scholars whose sole duty was to teach rabbinical students at the seminary.
 The greater Midrash was subdivided into many smaller Yeshivot, one for each of this staff of instructors.
 In 1869, the number of Yeshivot had been consolidated to ten.

 Students from Kurdistan, Persia, India, and Central Asia would flock to Baghdad to learn at the Midrash.
-The Rosh Yeshiba was engaged in answering halakhic queries that were sent to him from abroad.
+The Rosh Yeshiva was engaged in answering halakhic queries that were sent to him from abroad.
 Many of the questions dealt with marriages and divorce, lacunae in the education of the Persian rabbinate.
 Many were written in Hebrew and Aramaic, as well as a few in Arabic, Persian, and Turkish, which demanded a substantial staff of scribes who were proficient in Eastern languages.
 Thus did Babylonian Jewry earn the popular play on Isaiah 3:2 “for the Torah will spring forth from Baghdad, and the word of God from its Yeshibot!”